Cumulativerse/js-app-template/core/README.md

 - Api types can be automatically generated from swagger with `npm run utility:api-codegen` command.
 - Favicon can be generated with `npm run utility:icon-generator` command.
-- `BUILD_MODE=development` environment variable can be used to generate source map for build. `npm run build:dev` command is using this variable to set build mode.
+- `BUILD_MODE=development` environment variable can be used to generate source map for build. `npm run extension:dev` command is using this variable to set build mode.

 ## Structure